msg-blockchain/ETH-Marketplace/README.md

 # A minimalist Ethereum based Marketplace
-Functionality: Create Users, create Orders, fill Orders, buy MegaMarket Coins (MMC) with Ethereum
+Functionality: Create Users, create Orders, fill Orders, buy MegaMarket Coins (MMC) with Ethereum etc.

 ## How to interact with the Contract